ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 **--Change Log--**
 3/10/2022
 - Found that the silkscreen on the PICO Edition had the Orange Pad marked as GP9 instead of GP7.
-Changed to match Weekend Modders Color Scheme.
+- Changed Orange to GP7 to match Weekend Modders Color Scheme.
 - Released V2.6 Gerbers to include these changes.

 3/9/2022
 - My Gerber Export had the title border included which made OSHPark think the entire sheet was to be printed.
-This has been fixed and confirmed working
 - Added a Green/GP21 Pad on the Pico Edition that can be soldered to the Xbox 360 and then to the PICO.

 2/28/2022